bhanutejaindla/amazone_clone/README.md

 # Amazon Clone Project

 Welcome to the Amazon Clone project!
-This project is an HTML and CSS implementation of a simplified version of the Amazon website.
+This project is a HTML and CSS implementation of a simplified version of the Amazon website.

 ## Features